 COTT is committed to working within the context of broad collaborative efforts and coalition building with a wide array of communities, agencies, organizations, and individuals who seek control individual over their own health care.
 A central theme of the COTT is the development and implementation of programmatic initiatives which illuminate an empowerment road map for the diverse communities impacted by HIV/AIDS and other chronic diseases/disorders.
 We believe that health is a right and not a privilege and seek to create a world where the health and well being of all peoples replaces profit as the priority.

 The Committee of Ten Thousand would like to honor Corey Dubin with the title President Emeritus, for all of his years of service and dedication to the hemophilia community.
-Corey has served with a passion and vigilance that has made the Committee of Ten Thousand what it is today.
-We wish Corey well in his future endeavors.
-He will always have a place in our hearts and on our board.
+Corey served with a passion and vigilance that has made the Committee of Ten Thousand what it is today.
+He will be missed greatly by many.

 The Committee of Ten Thousand would also like to announce the appointment of Carl Weixler as our new President.
 We know Carl will serve with an equal passion, commitment and vigilance that is deserving of the Presidency of the Committee of Ten Thousand.